Are You Homeschooling More Than One Child? Most families are homeschooling more than one child.

-Will Combining Grades Still Match the Australian Curriculum?
+Will Combining Homeschool Grades Still Match the Australian Curriculum?

 Yes!
 The Australian Curriculum is set out in broad stages.
 Within these stages there is flexibility to teach content at different times.
 For those in NSW, you can register as a ‘primary school’ student rather than set a grade.

-If you want to make one grade do double duty (or triple), then you will need to do a little tweaking to make it work.
-Of course this won’t be a perfect fit and you may find you need to make little adjustments here and there to make a lesson more or less challenging but generally we expect it to still be a pretty good fit.
+If you want to make one grade do double duty (or triple), then you will need to do a little tweaking to make it work when your children are close in age and you may find you need to make little adjustments here and there to make a lesson more or less challenging but generally we expect it to still be a pretty good fit.

 However this doesn’t usually work when you are homeschooling more than one child with a large age gap.
 For children two years apart in age we only recommend combining group work.